 In Reformed theology, everything is built on Scripture alone–Sola Scriptura.
 We don’t build our theology on the New Testament by itself.
 The Old Testament is the bedrock and foundation for the New.
 As Paul said, our theology is built on the foundation of the apostles AND the prophets (Eph.
 2:20).
 With this in mind, it’s important to remember the majority of Old Testament literature is about the Mosaic Covenant.

 What was the Mosaic Covenant?

 “It’s a law covenant with Israel, wherein God graciously leads them to Christ by showing them the perfect righteousness that only Christ could fulfill to redeem sinners.” ~ Sacred Bond.

 God does not change and neither does His law.
 It’s unrelenting in its demands for perfect obedience and it’s unforgiving.
 In a sense, the Mosaic law is analogous to the covenant of works made with Adam.
-Israel received either curses or blessings based on their obedience to the law.
+Israel could not receive eternal life by keeping the Law, but in a typological sense, the nation received either curses or blessings based on their obedience to the law (Lev 18:26-30).